matn7/CS-Notes/src/main/java/java/stars/STARSIndexCards.md

 * Non-preemptive allocation: A resource released only after the thread is done using it.
 * Circular wait: A chain of at least two threads each one is holding one resource and waiting for another resource.

+**207. Private Constructor.**
+* A private constructor restricts object instantiation from outside the class and is commonly used in Singleton or utility classes.

+**208. Return from finally.**
+* A return statement inside a finally block overrides any return from the try or catch block.
+* It is generally discouraged because it can hide exceptions and make debugging difficult.

+**209. Final etc. what is the difference between final, finally, and finalize?**
+* `final` is a keyword for restriction, `finally` is a cleanup block, and `finalize()` is a deprecated garbage collection callback method.